Peer to peer lending 2024

 Here are the main risks involved in lending money as a peer to peer loan:

 - Losing money – Any investment you make through P2P lending relies on other people paying back the loans for you to make money, or even get all of your money back.
-If you do invest, find loan firms that try to repay you if borrowers miss payments like Ratesetter.
+If you do invest, look for a loan firm that tries to repay you if borrowers miss payments.

 - Slow return on investment – There's a chance that the money you invest through P2P loan firms won't be lent out straight away as there can be a wait before your money is matched to borrowers.
 Because of this, it's not guaranteed that you will start earning interest immediately.